 - Limited 15-day free trial

-Screencast-O-Matic is a popular screen capture tool that allows its users to create, edit, and share their own videos.
+ScreenPal is a popular screen and video capture tool that allows its users to create, edit, and share their screen and webcam video.
 It has a wide user base of more than two million members and is available on Windows, Mac, iOS, and Android.

-The free version of this screen capture software can record up to 15 minutes per video, though with a Screencast-O-Matic watermark included.
-Webcam recording is an option and videos can be saved as either MP4, AVI, GIF, or FLV files.
+The free version of this screen recording software can record up to 15 minutes per video, though with a ScreenPal watermark included.
+Webcam recording is an option, and videos can be saved as MP4, AVI, GIF, or FLV files.
 Though users can take screenshots with the software, they can only be saved as PNG files.
 When in need of a JPG file, users will need to find another screenshot software.

-There are a variety of features that make this a great screen capture tool.
-Users can take advantage of different video editing features including blurring, adding music, recording audio, green screen filters, overlays, speech-to-text, and more.
-Videos can be uploaded to Screencast-O-Matic’s site or shared on various sites including YouTube, Twitter, Google Drive, Google Classroom, Facebook, MS Teams, or email.
+There are a variety of features that make this one of the best screen capture software.
+Users can take advantage of different video editing features, including blurring, adding music, recording audio, green screen filters, overlays, speech-to-text, and more.
+Videos can be uploaded to ScreenPal’s site or shared on various sites, including YouTube, Twitter, Google Drive, Google Classroom, Facebook, MS Teams, or email.

-Screencast-O-Matic’s Deluxe plan starts at $1.65 per month and their Premier version is $4 per month, making it a great option for users who need more features than most free plans offer but still need a low price point.
+ScreenPal’s Deluxe plan starts at $1.65 per month, and their Premier version is $4 per month, making it a great option for users who need more features than most free plans offer but still need a low price point.

 Zoom, Webex, Microsoft Teams, Blackboard, LiveAgent, Zoho Desk, Help Scout, Olark, Freshdesk, Slack, Powerpoint, Zendesk, Jira, Trello, Dropbox, Prezi, Schoology, Moodle, Desire2Learn, YouTube, Google Drive, Facebook, Twitter, Basecamp, Asana, Google Slides, Google Sheets, Vimeo, Google Classroom, Sketch, Github, Canvas,